Speckled Aloe at the campsite

 Presentation

-Although often confused with agave due to its stiff and fleshy leaves, Speckled Aloe is easy to recognize thanks to its particular colour: green speckled with white, red or brown.
+Although it is often mistaken for agave due to its stiff and fleshy leaves, Speckled Aloe is actually easy to recognize thanks to its particular colour: green speckled with white, red or brown.

 Its flowers attract bees, butterflies and birds… And enrich the campsite with the Provencal animals we love and protect!